decastromonteiro/F5-BIG-IP-ZoneRunner-Utilities/README.md

-# cvna_f5_app
+# O&M F5 BIG-IP APP
-Application used by BIG-IP operators to configure/retrieve NAPTR and A ResourceRecords.
-This Application targets only Packet Core use.
+Application used by F5 BIG-IP operators to configure/retrieve NAPTR and A ResourceRecords.

+# Intended Audience
+This Application targets only Mobile Packet Core operators.

+# Dependencies
+This application depends on bigsuds library.